-Yoga Asanas for Pregnant Women
+Yoga Poses for Pregnant Women

 Pregnancy is a time of extreme emotions—one moment you will be jumping (not literally though) with joy and the other moment you may be crying for no particular reason.
-This is due to hormonal changes; you will experience morning sickness, nausea, fatigue, mood swings and overall this phase can be physically exhausting.
+This is due to hormonal changes; you will experience morning sickness, nausea, fatigue, mood swings, and overall, this phase can be physically exhausting.

 Baba Ramdev Yoga Asana for Pregnant Women